 Talent at computer

 *To be supplied by authors SCREEN: (Authors: Pause for a few seconds before following the described actions.
 Proceed at a pace to allow viewers to understand what you are doing.
 Upload the file to your project site.)
-[TEXT: Fiji is available at fiji.sc] Video editor: The text overlay would be best during the first sentence
+[TEXT: Fiji is available at fiji.sc]

 In the image, decide on a particle to annotate that is in focus.
 Draw a circle around it with the selection tool.
 Next, select a Brush tool and choose an appropriate pixel size.
 Use the Brush tool to refine the selection.
 Press Add to add the annotation to the ROI Manager.
 [1] Continue marking all objects of interest in the same way on about 15 images.
 Save the annotated files and use them as a training set.
 [2-TXT]

 *To be supplied by authors SCREEN: 4.2.1_Image_Annotation.mp4 Video editor: This may require fading in and out of the provided video.
-Please show the initial selection, at least the results of the refinement with the Brush tool, and the addition of the annotation.
+Please show the initial selection, at least the results of the refinement with the Brush tool, and the addition of the annotation. see Nextcloud “57823_4.2.1.mp4”

-LAB MEDIA: 4.2.2_Image fully annotated with ImageJ.mp4 [TEXT: See text protocol for training steps] Video editor: Use segments or individual frames of the video for this shot
+LAB MEDIA: 4.2.2_Image fully annotated with ImageJ.mp4 [TEXT: See text protocol for training steps] Video editor: Use segments or individual frames of the video for this shot see Nextcloud “57823_4.2.2.mp4”

 When the recognition algorithm is trained and ready, use it to visualize results.
 [1] In the Results analyzer, go to File followed by Import file.
 There, select the desired results file.
 Continue by going to Chart, then Create chart.
 Select Distribution chart.
 This will display the morphological distribution of the culture.
 Return to Chart and Create chart to select Sensitivity plot.
 The information displayed can help determine how many cells must be analyzed to obtain the desired accuracy.
 [2]